-14. Officers are responsible for giving advice to members to enable them to fulfil their roles.
-In doing so, officers will take into account all available relevant factors.
-Informal and collaborative two-way contact between members and officers is encouraged but close personal familiarity can damage the relationship, as might a family or business connection.

-15. Members and officers should inform the Monitoring Officer of any relationship which might be seen as unduly influencing their work in their respective roles.

-16. It is not enough to avoid actual impropriety.
-Members and officers should always be open about their relationships to avoid any reason for suspicion and any appearance of improper conduct.
+- 3.4 Officers are responsible for giving advice to Members to enable them to fulfil their roles.
+In doing so, Officers will take into account all available relevant factors.
+Informal and collaborative two-way contact between Members and Officers is encouraged but close personal familiarity can damage the relationship, as might a family or business connection. - 3.5 Members and Officers should inform the Clerk & Monitoring Officer of any relationship which might be seen as unduly influencing their work in their respective roles. - 3.6 It is not enough to avoid actual impropriety.
+Members and Officers should always be open about their relationships to avoid any reason for suspicion and any appearance of improper conduct.
 Where a close personal relationship has been disclosed, those concerned should avoid a situation where conflict could be perceived.
-Specifically, a member should not sit on a body or participate in any decision which directly affects the officer on a personal basis.

-17. Officers serve the Authority as a whole.
-They have a duty to advise members collectively and individually, and implement the properly authorised decisions of the Authority.
-Senior officers in particular will be responsible for instructing staff to implement the Authority's decisions.

-18. Officers taking decisions under their delegated powers must consider the advisability of informing the Authority of their intentions in advance when the matter to which the decisions relates is likely to be sensitive or contentious, or has wider policy implications.

-19. In any event, senior officers will establish regular informal contact at mutually convenient times with the Chairman and Vice Chairman and with the workstreams as a means of officers briefing members on sensitive or otherwise important issues, and vice versa.

-NOT PROTECTIVELY MARKED

-20. Officers work to the instructions of their senior officers, not individual members.
-It follows that, whilst such officers will always seek to assist a member, they must not be asked to exceed the bounds of authority they have been given by their managers.
-Except when the purpose of an enquiry is purely to seek factual information, members should normally direct their requests and concerns to a senior officer, at least in the first instance.

-21. At a meeting of the Authority, a resolution may be passed which authorises a named officer to take action between meetings in consultation with the Chairman.
-In these circumstances it is the officer, not the Chairman, who takes the action and is responsible for it.
-The Chairman has no legal power to take decisions on behalf of the Authority.
+Specifically, a Member should not sit on a body or participate in any decision which directly affects the Officer on a personal basis. - 3.7 Officers serve the Authority as a whole.
+They have a duty to advise Members collectively and individually and implement the properly authorised decisions of the Authority.
+Senior Officers in particular will be responsible for instructing staff to implement the Authority's decisions. - 3.8 Officers taking decisions under their delegated powers must consider the advisability of informing the Authority of their intentions in advance when the matter to which the decisions relates is likely to be sensitive or contentious or has wider policy implications. - 3.9 In any event, Senior Officers will establish regular informal contact at mutually convenient times with the Chair and Vice-Chair and with the workstreams as a means of Officers briefing Members on sensitive or otherwise important issues, and vice versa. - 3.10 Officers work to the instructions of their Senior Officers, not individual Members.
+It follows that, whilst such Officers will always seek to assist a Member, they must not be asked to exceed the bounds of authority they have been given by their managers.
+Except when the purpose of an enquiry is purely to seek factual information, Members should normally direct their requests and concerns to a Senior Officer, at least in the first instance. - 3.11 At a meeting of the Authority, a resolution may be passed which authorises a named Officer to take action between meetings in consultation with the Chair.
+In these circumstances it is the Officer, not the Chair, who takes the action and is responsible for it.
+The Chair has no legal power to take decisions on behalf of the Authority.

-22. Members and officers should respect each other's free (i.e. non-Council) time.
+3.12 Members and Officers should respect each other's free (ie non-Authority) time.

-DUAL ROLE
+4. Dual Role

-23. As councillors, members may express the values and aspirations of the party political groups to which they belong, recognising that in their role as members they have a duty always to act in the public interest.

-24. Similarly, members may express the values and aspirations of the constituent authorities, though they are not delegates and cannot be mandated by those authorities.

-25. Members have a number of roles; collectively, they are the ultimate policymakers determining the core values of the Authority and approving its budget and strategic plans.
-They also monitor service delivery against approved plans and targets.

-26. Members represent their community and promote the social, economic and environmental well-being of the community often in partnership with other agencies.

-27. Members concerned about a possible conflict of interest should always take advice from the Clerk or Monitoring Officer.
+- 4.1 As councillors, Members may express the values and aspirations of the party political groups to which they belong, recognising that in their role as Members they have a duty always to act in the public interest. - 4.2 Similarly, Members may express the values and aspirations of the constituent authorities, though they are not delegates and cannot be mandated by those authorities. - 4.3 Members have a number of roles: collectively, they are the ultimate policy-makers determining the core values of the Authority and approving its budget and strategic plans.
+They also monitor service delivery against approved plans and targets. - 4.4 Members represent their community and promote the social, economic and environmental well-being of the community often in partnership with other agencies. - 4.5 Members concerned about a possible conflict of interest should always take advice from the Clerk & Monitoring Officer.

-THE AUTHORITY AS AN EMPLOYER
+5. The Authority as an Employer